 The Detection Club has been responsible for various noteworthy books, including 'round-robin' novels, most famously The Floating Admiral (1932), short story anthologies, and even investigations into real-life crimes: The Anatomy of Murder (1936.)

 In 2008 I was elected to membership of the Detection Club and in 2011 I was appointed as the Club's first archivist.
-I contributed an introduction to Harper Collins' 2012 reissue of Ask a Policeman, first published in 1933.
+I have contributed introductions to two Harper Collins reissues of Detection Club books from the Thirties, Ask a Policeman, and The Anatomy of Murder.
 This page is not in any sense an 'official' account of the Club's activities, but will develop to include information about the Club's history and previous publications.